fau-masters-collected-works-cgarbin/obfuscated-c-12-days-of-christmas/README.md

 ## The original code

-The starting point is the [original code, modified to work with a modern C compiler](./phillipps01.c).
+The starting point is the [original code, modified to work with a modern C compiler](./phillipps.c).
 You should be able to compile it with `gcc` and run it with `./a.out`.
 It will (incredibly) print the [Twelve Days of Christmas song](https://en.wikipedia.org/wiki/The_Twelve_Days_of_Christmas_(song)).

-Compiling the code will result in several warnings because of the intentional convoluted style but no errors.
+Compiling the code will result in several warnings because of the intentionally convoluted style but no errors.
 Despite the warnings, it's a perfectly legal piece of C code.

 ```bash
 $ gcc phillipps01.c